 In companies with a long history, KPIs should be about efficiency.
 For example, CAC and how much revenue each employee generates.
 Other tips for picking KPIs for your business include:

-- Be specific in your KPIs: Use KPIs that are specific for the department or individual.
+• Be specific in your KPIs: Use KPIs that are specific to the department or individual.
 High-level KPIs are great to show shareholders in quarterly meetings, but staff need more concrete KPIs where they can see a change.
 For example, your sales reps need targets.
 Consider measuring their sales by contact methods and their personal lead conversion rates.

-- Make sure your KPIs are accurate: Ensure the KPIs you choose actually say what you think they do.
-For example, if you want to show your ARPA but discount the differing rates customers have, you may miss the granularity of which products are the most successful.
+• Make sure your KPIs are accurate: Choose KPIs that actually show the information you need.
+For example, if you want to show ARPA but ignore the differing rates customers have, you may miss the granularity of which products are the most successful.

-- Review your KPIs periodically: Ask whether your current group of KPIs still make sense and are still leading your business to success or if they have grown stale.
+• Review your KPIs periodically: Ask whether your KPIs still make sense and are still leading your business to success, or if they have grown stale.
 If your business has changed, your KPIs should also change.

 Tips for Tracking SaaS KPIs